openstack/api-site/firstapp/source/networking.rst

     | tenant_id           | 0cb06b70ef67424b8add447415449722     |
     +---------------------+--------------------------------------+

-And confirm it's in place:
+And confirm it is in place:

 ::